Valery Fabrikant

-Valery Iosifovich Fabrikant (Валерий Иосифович Фабрикант, Валеры Іосіфавіч Фабрыкант, /ru/; born 28 January 1940) is a former associate professor of mechanical engineering at Concordia University in Montreal, Quebec, Canada.
+Valery Iosifovich Fabrikant (Валерий Иосифович Фабрикант, Валеры Іосіфавіч Фабрыкант, /ru/; 28 January 1940 – 27 June 2026) was an associate professor of mechanical engineering at Concordia University in Montreal, Quebec, Canada.
 On 24 August 1992, after years of increasingly disruptive behaviour at the university, he shot and killed four colleagues and wounded one staff member.

 His case stimulated much research and debate about gun control, and how universities should manage difficult employees.
-By 1994, the university gathered over 200,000 signatures with the Coalition for Gun Control on a petition to ban the private ownership of handguns in Canada.
-After the Cowan Report criticized the university for being too "vague" and "slow" in dealing with Fabrikant, in 1995 they appointed an advisor to implement a "Code of Rights & Responsibilities", and later a "Code of Ethics", adopted in 1997, and created civil behaviour and conflict resolution initiatives like the Peace and Conflict Resolution Series in 2003.
+By 1994, the university had gathered over 200,000 signatures with the Coalition for Gun Control on a petition to ban the private ownership of handguns in Canada.
+After the Cowan Report criticized the university for being too "vague" and "slow" in dealing with Fabrikant, in 1995 they appointed an adviser to implement a "Code of Rights & Responsibilities", and later a "Code of Ethics", adopted in 1997, and created civil behaviour and conflict resolution initiatives like the Peace and Conflict Resolution Series in 2003.

-He was sentenced to life in prison and was denied parole or temporary leave in 2015 and again in 2022.
-After he filed numerous court proceedings of dubious legal merit, the Quebec Superior Court declared him a vexatious litigant, in 2000, which limits his ability to file legal actions.
+Fabrikant was sentenced to life in prison and was denied parole or temporary leave in 2015 and again in 2022.
+After he filed numerous court proceedings of dubious legal merit, the Quebec Superior Court declared him a vexatious litigant, in 2000, which limited his ability to file legal actions.

 Background

-Born in Byelorussian SSR, Fabrikant emigrated to Canada in 1979.
+Born in the Byelorussian SSR on 28 January 1940, Fabrikant emigrated to Canada in 1979.
 Although he claimed to be a political dissident, journalists from the Montreal Gazette later found that he had been dismissed from numerous positions in the USSR because of disruptive behaviour.

-Fabrikant was hired at Concordia University in 1980, where he worked first as a research assistant under limited grant money.
+Fabrikant was hired at Concordia University in 1980, where he worked first as a research assistant with limited grant money.
 After several years he was promoted to academic positions included in departmental funding.
-He taught students and conducted independent research, despite students, staff and faculty having reported behavioural problems ranging from "undesirable to intolerable".
+He taught students and conducted independent research, despite students, staff and teaching faculty having reported behavioural problems ranging from "undesirable to intolerable".

-Fabrikant attempted to collect information to blackmail officials into promoting him, threatened officials and colleagues and blamed others for all of his problems.
+Fabrikant attempted to collect information to blackmail officials into promoting him, threatened officials and colleagues, and blamed others for all of his problems.
 He blamed his peers for his being denied tenure and for seeking to have his employment terminated.

+In 1982, a student filed a police report, claiming that he had raped her and dislocated her shoulder.

 Over several months of escalating charges from late 1991 into 1992, he accused the university of tolerating the practice of academics being listed as co-authors on papers to which they had not contributed.
 In 1992, in the midst of an email campaign against numerous university officials, Fabrikant went to court to try to have the names of several colleagues removed from research papers he had written in the 1980s.
-That case would not be concluded until November 2007, when Quebec Superior Court Judge Nicole Morneau dismissed it under a provision of the Quebec Code of Civil Procedure, designed to treat cases found to be frivolous or unfounded.
+That case was not concluded until November 2007, when Quebec Superior Court Judge Nicole Morneau dismissed it under a provision of the Quebec Code of Civil Procedure, designed to treat cases found to be frivolous or unfounded.
 It was later reopened, and eventually dismissed for good in March 2011.